 - Transitory maintenance phase: 2022

 - Phase 3: after 2023

-During the first phase, we built infrastructure and set up basic services in the area.
-This included drinking-water wells, medical clinics, primary schools and training courses.
-In the second phase, we are primarily focused on working with associations, local groups, public authorities and institutions responsible for local development to promote youth entrepreneurship and start-ups, as well as strengthening management skills within the community.
-In addition, we run many health, environmental and education campaigns.
+In the first phase, we built and renovated infrastructures and activated local basic services to provide medical care, primary education and courses.
+In the second phase, we involved local associations, groups, authorities and institutions involved in local development, to enhance young entrepreneurship and start-ups, and strengthen the community’s management skills.
+Moreover, we launched awareness-raising, and health, environmental and pedagogical education campaigns.